blackysdeamon/cursor-ai-negligence-report/README.md

 - Full log of the agent admitting deception.
 - Chronological 10-email thread with support.
 - Hardware monitor during the crash.

+EDIT: I attempted to discuss these technical findings on the official Cursor community forum to alert other Pro users.

+Observations on Transparency:
+- Tag Manipulation: Initially, my report was correctly categorized under "crashes" and "performance".
+Shortly after gaining traction, moderators manually added the tags guidelines-review and guidelines-ragebait (see Toppic Changes.png in this repo).
+- Deflection over Resolution: Labeling a report—which is based entirely on the AI agent's own logs and written confession—as "ragebait" is a clear attempt to discredit the reporter rather than addressing the underlying safety breach.
+.
+Core Issue: To be clear, this is not about the data loss.
+This is about a professional tool that prioritized "pleasant words" over technical honesty and hardware safety, followed by a moderation team that prioritized damage control over transparency.

+The evidence of this "tag-shifting" has been added to the repository to further document the lack of accountability regarding AI-driven system failures.